Purplecannon/footnote/doc/WeeklyProgress.md

 #### Elainie Kassa

+- Designed linting based on Airbnb style guide
+- Integrated command line to lint check all files

 #### Lauren Yarrington

+- Wrote the How to use the software portion of the User Documentation markdown file
+- Switched to frontend side to work with Kirupa on editing the video component on the project page
+- Worked on learning React to better understand how to implement the video component
+- Sent a pull request to main for unit testing

 #### Alicia Z.

+- Improved userHome page, by adding mocking projects while backend is offline.
 - Wrote my assignment part of the documentation.
 - Restructured the frontend with team.